Oh No!!! It’s Gym Day!

 After lunch, we headed home, arriving just as the cleaning staff was exiting.
 Mary took a short nap, and I worked in the large garden bed, planning to de-weed it over the next two days and rototill it (it’s too large to do by hand anymore).

 We got ready for dinner and the theater.
 We are off to see “God of Carnage” at South Coast Repertory Theater (adjacent to Seagerstrom).
+But first, we stopped for dinner with Greg and Carolyn at the Silver Trumpet.

 Summary: A playground fight between 11-year-old boys brings four parents together to resolve their sons’ conflict.
 At first, diplomacy rules.
-As demands are revealed, the living room peace summit spirals into a riotous free-for-all of opposing parenting styles, conflicting personalities and marital tensions.
+As demands are revealed, the living room peace summit spirals into a riotous free-for-all of opposing parenting styles, conflicting personalities, and marital tensions.

 About Paul